Reshaping the order

 - Overall, the trade pillar was strengthened.

-- Overall, the global commons pillar was unchanged.
+- Given the implications of the UN climate report, the global commons pillar was weakened.

 Strengthened (↑)________Unchanged (↔)________Weakened (↓)